btrr/covid19-epicenters/README.md

 Data visualization on the epicenters of the global Covid-19 outbreak, using Python and Matplotlib

+Honeycomb last updated for 1/8 data
-Data last updated for January 1, 2021
+Other graphs last updated for 1/12 data

 ### Key Insights for New York City: